tonsky/spectre/doc/Res.rst

 .. class:: ResNotModified

    Issue a 304 Not Modified response.
-Use this if page was not modified since last client's request and can be loaded from browser's cache.
+Use this if page was not modified since last client’s request and can be loaded from browser’s cache.

 .. class:: ResNotFound

    Issue a 404 Not Found response.
-Use this if requested page doesn't exist on your server.
+Use this if requested page doesn’t exist on your server.

 .. class:: ResForbidden